AAA Editor Notes

 Philadelphia Museum of Art, end of Benjamin Franklin Pkwy. at 26th St., in Fairmount Park, ranks among the largest art museums in the United States.
 Founded in 1876, the museum's collections offer a full range of both fine and decorative arts from Asia, Europe and the United States.
 Spanning more than 2,000 years, the museum is home to more than 240,000 objects, including masterpieces of painting, sculpture, works on paper, arms and armor, costumes and textiles.

 Note: Sign-language interpreted tours can be arranged with advanced notice.
+Audio tours by cellphone also are available.

 Guided tours are available.
 Food is available.